 In a seven-year journey of relentless dedication, self-belief, and hard work, Chris McEncroe went from lying in a hospital bed on a ventilator to bringing home two medals for Australia at the 2023 Ambilympics held in Metz, France.

-After feeling weakness in his arms and legs, Chris went to bed and never walked again.
-He was quickly diagnosed with Guillain-Barré, a syndrome which affects the peripheral nervous system — the network of nerves located outside the brain and spinal cord.
+After feeling weakness in his arms and legs, Chris went to bed one night and never walked again.
+He was quickly diagnosed with Guillain-Barré, a syndrome that affects the peripheral nervous system — the network of nerves located outside the brain and spinal cord.

 Chris said MSWA had been his partner in care from the beginning, when he relied on care support workers for getting out of bed, showering and dressing — but thankfully, these services are no longer needed thanks to his commitment to rehabilitation.